atabzo/atabzo/README.md

 ---

 ### 🏄 **I'm currently preparing for university and spending time exploring myself.
 Until then, I’ll be keeping a low profile here, but I’ll update this space once I have more time on my hands in college.
 I'm really passionate about-**
-- Spirituality
 - Photography/Cinematography : [I've got a mini visual journal to share!](https://bento.me/atabzopixels)
 - Coding meaningful projects
 - Adventures?
-This arc shall wait.
+This arc shall wait
+- Creative thinking and journaling [I've something coming up for this]
 - Hackathons and collaborative events

 ---